A deadly clash at India’s farmer protests points to a growing challenge for Modi’s BJP

 As pressure mounted the last week, the BJP closed ranks around the elder Mishra.
 Modi inaugurated an expo in Uttar Pradesh but didn’t mention the violence.
 Mishra continued to make public appearances, including a speech at a national prison wardens conference, and denied that his son, Ashish, was ever at the scene of the violence.

-On Friday, Uttar Pradesh police summoned Ashish Mishra after Supreme Court judges demanded to know why they had not questioned him.
-The minister’s son was taken into custody Saturday, after investigators said he declined to answer questions about his whereabouts on Oct.
+Last Friday, Uttar Pradesh police summoned Ashish Mishra after Supreme Court judges demanded to know why they had not questioned him.
+The minister’s son was taken into custody the next day, after investigators said he declined to answer questions about his whereabouts on Oct.
 3, or to explain two bullet casings that were found in his vehicle.

 The minister, his personal assistant and his lawyer did not respond to written questions and calls seeking comment from Mishra and his son.
 RP Singh, a BJP national spokesman, said it was too early to cast blame because farmers have been harassing and attacking BJP supporters across the country.
 If Mishra’s son is found guilty, “then he will be punished,” he said.
 “But let the law take its time.”